FriscPlusPlus/KaprekarCount/README.md

 # How to use this class?

-Do you really need to?
+Do you really have to?
 If yes then quick example:

 ```js